Justin Tucker: Sexual misconduct allegations

 In January 2025, The Baltimore Banner published first-hand testimonies from six massage therapists accusing Tucker of inappropriate sexual behavior from 2012 to 2016, alleging that he had intentionally exposed his genitals, brushed his penis on some of the therapists, and left semen on the massage table after three of his treatments.
 In interviews, several therapists said that Tucker's behavior led them to end his sessions early or refused to work on him again, and two spas banned him from returning.
 Attorneys representing Tucker denied the accusations detailed in the Banners report, calling them speculative and "impossible to prove", as well as denying that Tucker was banned from the two spas and that he ever ejaculated at a spa.
 His attorneys also directed The Baltimore Banner to more than a dozen massage therapists Tucker worked with—the Banner reached out to eleven and received responses from four, all of which described positive experiences with Tucker—and provided emails showing that one of the spas he was reportedly banned from was "actively inviting him back for additional appointments".
 Another ten massage therapists came forward with accusations against Tucker after the Banner published their first story, including one who alleged that Tucker had stroked her inner thigh during a massage and left ejaculate on the table.

 Tucker released a statement following the story's publication denying the allegations and accusing the Banner of refusing to reveal what it was writing about him until he hired a defamation attorney, giving Tucker little time to respond before the story was published, and failing to reach out to "any of the bodywork professionals I have worked with closely for the better part of the last decade".
 The Ravens and the NFL also released separate statements acknowledging the story, with the NFL saying that it would look into the matter.
 Royal Farms, a local convenience store chain that has hired Tucker as a pitchman in television commercials since 2015, said that it would be "closely monitoring" the accusations against Tucker, but declined to comment on whether the company would make any changes to its advertising plans or continue having Tucker as a spokesperson.
 In February 2025, Tucker released another statement again denying the allegations, but apologizing to "anyone I have worked with" that felt that Tucker did not treat them professionally or as a person.

 On June 26, 2025, the NFL announced Tucker would be suspended for the first 10 weeks of the 2025 season.
-Tucker declined to appeal the NFL's decision, which would have led to the release of the disciplinary officer's findings, with his agent saying that Tucker hoped to "put this difficult episode behind him and get back on the field as soon as possible" while still standing by his previous statements declaring his innocence.
+He declined to appeal the NFL's decision, which would have led to the release of the disciplinary officer's findings, with his agent saying that Tucker hoped to "put this difficult episode behind him and get back on the field as soon as possible" while still standing by his previous statements declaring his innocence.